BrenoOsvaldoFunicheli/turivius/README.md

 * Container Build: I provide the easy start with docker containers that wrapper the network problems, installations problems and virtual environments

+* Git-Flow: Approach that allow the flow to create, update and deploy your code on simple steps

 ## :blue_book: Requirements

 The system consists of a judge legal view API, where the user can view legal decisions about the certain case